yfabio/ShareFile/README.md

 # ShareFile
-System for sharing files amoung users in the same company
+System for sharing files between users in the same company

 # Login